FDio/csit/docs/job_specs/report_iterative/2n-skx/vpp-00.md

 1c AND 114b AND ndrpdr AND xxv710 AND drv_avf AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-noacl-2vhostvr1024-1vm
 2c AND 114b AND ndrpdr AND xxv710 AND drv_avf AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-noacl-2vhostvr1024-1vm
 4c AND 114b AND ndrpdr AND xxv710 AND drv_avf AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-noacl-2vhostvr1024-1vm
-#### dpdk-vfio-pci
-##### ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-aclpermit-2vhostvr1024-1vm
-1c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-aclpermit-2vhostvr1024-1vm
-2c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-aclpermit-2vhostvr1024-1vm
-4c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-aclpermit-2vhostvr1024-1vm
-##### ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-aclpermitreflect-2vhostvr1024-1vm
-1c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-aclpermitreflect-2vhostvr1024-1vm
-2c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-aclpermitreflect-2vhostvr1024-1vm
-4c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-aclpermitreflect-2vhostvr1024-1vm
-##### ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-noacl-2vhostvr1024-1vm
-1c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-noacl-2vhostvr1024-1vm
-2c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-noacl-2vhostvr1024-1vm
-4c AND 114b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn-eth-iacldstbase-noacl-2vhostvr1024-1vm